Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 snippet: workerConfig

-The Node in the MasterNodeConfig points to the host name where the MasterNode is running.
-If running the Worker from the same machine as the Distributor, Node should equal "localhost".
+The Node in the `MasterNodeConfig` points to the host name where the MasterNode is running.
+If running the Worker from the same machine as the Distributor, Node should equal `localhost`.

 ## Running the code